 Rootbeer is good.
 Ice cold cream soda is also good.
-Rootbear floats are fantastic, and that's were these things get you.
+Rootbear floats are good, and that's were these things get you.
 They aren't any of those.
 They aren't cold or refreshing.
-They certainly don't get the high honours of ice cream and a straw, and they sure don't quench your thirst after a long night of trick-or-treating.
+They certainly don't get the high honours of ice cream with a straw, and they sure don't quench your thirst after a long night of trick-or-treating.
 Simply put, take away all the good parts of rootbeer, and you have yourself rootbeer barrels.

 I tried to tell myself, hey, these looks like kegs of beer, because I was stupid and thought beer was made in barrels, but really, I was just trying to talk them up.
 That's called lying to yourself, a timed honoured tradition in the years to come.

 Rootbeer barrels are like putting a disguise on something, or like a desert mirage.
 Its only disappointing, in the end.
 Into the discard pile.
 Maybe my sister wants them.
 What's the going rate on trades anyway?